Thursday, December 4, 2025

 David Batty

 A hard nut was David Batty, but the former Newcastle United player was no match for his three-year-old daughter’s tricycle, which she crashed into his leg while he was recovering from an ankle ligament injury in 1999.
-The collision damaged his Achilles tendon, putting the Leeds United man on the shelf for a few more weeks.
+The collision damaged his Achilles tendon, putting the Leeds United man on the shelf for a few extra weeks.

 Dave Beasant